Parametrically driven Kerr temporal soliton crystals

 {\it Pump field.} PDSC deplete the pump field consistently across all configurations.
 The evolution of the peak pump field $\mathrm{max}(|B|)$ is shown by the blue or gray curves in Fig.~\ref{fig2_diagram}(a).
 Unlike the unstable HS, where $\mathrm{max}(|B|)$ (gray curve) increases with $P$, stable PDSC deplete $B$, confining it within $0.15 < |B| < 0.2$.
-This indicates that although increasing $P$ raises the peak values of PDSC, the pump field reaches a threshold beyond which additional side peaks emerge leading side of each soliton due to excess OPO gain from the intensified pump.
-Consequently, this gain limitation regulates PDSC formation, with higher driving $P$ enabling the formation of PDSC with a greater number of solitons.
-Pump depletion drives soliton motion, similar to gain depletion in harmonic mode-locking (HML) lasers \cite{Kutz1998,Horowitz2000,Gumenyuk2020,Liu2019,Ribenek2021}, where it induces pulse repulsion for stability.
-However, unlike in HML, the pump phase in PDSC plays a crucial role in maintaining uniform soliton spacing.
-Simulations confirm this: enforcing a flattened phase in a stable PDSC with a fixed pump profile leads to rapid collapse.
-Furthermore, as shown next, different pump phase states distinctly determine PDSC stability.
+This indicates that although increasing $P$ raises the peak values of PDSC, the pump field reaches a threshold beyond which additional side peaks emerge on the leading side of each soliton due to excess OPO gain from the intensified pump.
+Consequently, this gain limitation regulates PDSC formation, with higher driving $P$ enabling the formation of PDSC with a greater number of solitons. { Pump depletion drives soliton motion, analogous to gain depletion in harmonic mode-locking lasers (HML) \cite{Kutz1998,Horowitz2000,Gumenyuk2020,Liu2019,Ribenek2021}.
+Whereas disordered pulse phases in HML can produce incoherent soliton crystal states \cite{julien2025phase}, PDSCs remain phase-locked to the driving field, which enforces both equal spacing and precise phase alignment, yielding robust, highly coherent crystals.}